• Skip to content

 If you’re concerned that your child might have conduct disorder, talk to your GP as soon as possible.

-The GP will be able to give you a referral to a paediatrician, psychiatrist or psychologist with expertise in extreme childhood behaviour.
+The GP will be able to give you a referral to a paediatrician, psychiatrist or psychologist with expertise in childhood behaviour and mental health conditions.
 These health professionals can assess your child and diagnose conduct disorder.

 The diagnosis process might include interviews with you, your child and other people in your child’s life, like teachers.
 Your health professional might observe your child’s behaviour and get you to do some questionnaires.